canonical/certification-docs/Policy_Guide.rst

 ``iperf3`` in Server modes.

 Network devices must be connected to clean networks of at least the maximum supported speed for the device.
-Thus, a 10 Gb NIC must be connected to a 10 Gb LAN and the ``iperf3`` target must also have a 10 Gb NIC connected to the same LAN.
-A 1 Gb NIC may be connected to either a 1 Gb or 10 Gb LAN.
+Thus, a 100 Gb NIC must be connected to a 100 Gb LAN and the ``iperf3`` target must also have a 100 Gb NIC connected to the same LAN.
+A 1 Gb NIC may be connected to either any LAN segment that is 1Gb or faster.

 All onboard network devices and ports MUST be tested.

+As described in the Self-Testing Guide a separate server is NOT required as the MAAS server can also function as the ``iperf3`` target provided the MAAS server has appropriate network ports to match the speed of the fastest NIC to be tested.

 Bugs
 ----
 It is not normal to encounter significant bugs during certification, or at least it should not be expected; however, bugs are found from time to time and must be addressed.
-In general, certification agreements do not imply any prioritizing of bugs found over any other bug.
-If bugs are discovered that block certification, the Partner and their Account Manager should work to have those bugs addressed appropriately.
+In general, your Partner Engineer will work with your teams to shepherd bugs through our bug process with some level of priority given to bugs that block certification.

+Bugs from Tier 1 Partners
+'''''''''''''''''''''''''
+Bugs from vendors that recognize Ubuntu as a Tier 1 OS will recieve priority over other bugs.
+This does not imply any specific SLA or time frame, but we will work with engineering teams within Canonical to escalate bugs from Tier 1 vendors with the understanding that those engineering teams will have the right to decline to or delay fixing a bug depending on business needs at the time.

 Test Suite Bugs
 '''''''''''''''